If you have never listened to Tim Ferriss, you are missing out!

 Their day job is one thing, but what he wants to know is what they do as a hobby.
 Basically, what they do when they aren’t working on their jobs.
 “Then things get really interesting”.

 Marc doesn’t focus on the past, he always looks forward: “We don’t revisit past decisions”.

-Marc lives accordingly two rules that guide him in his decisions and life.
-For him, the principles to be successful are: “Be so good they can’t ignore you” and also “Smart people should make things.”
+Marc lives accordingly with two rules that guide him.
+For him, the principles to success are: “Be so good they can’t ignore you” and also “Smart people should make things.”
 So get up, and do something!

-He also said something that is really important to hear “[the people who made things in the past] are not that different from you.
+He also said something that is really important, and that changed my mindset: “[the people who made things in the past] are not that different from you.
 As the time they got started, they were just like you… so there’s nothing stoping any of the rest of us from doing the same things”.

 Favourite Quotes from Marc Andreessen:

 Favourite Insights from Arnold Schwarzenegger: